 Besides the discovery of how disgusting our bodies truly are, along with the anomaly of how something can bleed for seven days and not die, the sixth grade also gave us a new sense of freedom.
 Instead of only having one or two teachers for an entire year, we had multiple and were given the responsibility to socialize while yo-yo-ing it up with the new Yomega “Sleeper,” or copy someone else’s homework in-between classes.
 (I still have a Kodak picture of my group and I hanging out in a high school hallway, with Owen copying my homework in the background.)

 This new school year was the closest thing to the real world I’d experienced in the twelve or so years I’d been on this earth.
-My awareness to upcoming events came as a culture shock, that had formed an insidious shadow that would stick with me for a very long time.
-This was the year I’d become aware of the social hierarchy that would continue to grow until graduation.
+My awareness to upcoming events came as a culture shock, forming an insidious shadow that would stick with me for a very long time.
+This was the year I’d become aware of the social hierarchy forming through a pathetic popularity contest.

-On just the first day I’d already become overwhelmed with how many people there were.
-I would try to stick by kids I knew but they would be socializing constantly, and without any effort it seemed.
+We also had nothing in common either.
+But they had something I wanted: they were socializing constantly, and without any effort it seemed.
 At the time, I can’t explain what was going on with me.
 It was sort of like being lost in a crowd of people all leaving a show and you know your ride is leaving but you have no clue where they are.